Ra-mb/Portfolio/SushiRestaurant/README.md

 ## Objectives

-1. **Import retail sales database**: Import Sushi Restaurant sales database from csv.
+1. **Import database**: Import Sushi Restaurant sales database from csv.
 2. **Data Cleaning**: Identify and remove any records with missing or null values.
 3. **Standardizing Data**: Identify and standardize any records to give a better visualization.
 4. **Exploratory Data Analysis (EDA)**: Perform basic exploratory data analysis to understand the dataset.